-She said that the issues had also made operating within the Nigerian aviation industry very challenging and difficult, noting that addressing such issues would enable airlines make more profit.
+She said that the issues had also made operations within the Nigerian aviation industry very challenging and difficult, saying that addressing such issues would enable airlines make more profit.

 According to her, Air Peace has had to deal with a lot of challenges, a lot of which are crippling the business.

-“There is the issue of multiple taxation and charges.
+“There are issues of multiple taxation and charges.
 These multiple charges on the ticket sold reduced the percentage that goes to the airline to less than 40 per cent of the ticket value.

 “How then does one expect the airline to pay its bills, fulfil all its obligations and ensure the airplanes go for scheduled maintenance as at when due?